Skip to main content

 Remuneration report

-The Commissioner for Ethical Standards in Public Life in Scotland is appointed by the SPCB with the agreement of the Scottish Parliament.
-The Commissioner’s remuneration is set by the SPCB.
+The Commissioner for Ethical Standards in Public Life in Scotland is appointed by the Scottish Parliamentary Corporate Body (SPCB) with the agreement of the Scottish Parliament.
+The Commissioner’s remuneration is set by and paid through the SPCB and recharged to the Commissioner’s accounts.

 Members of the Senior Management Team are employees.
 Their terms of employment are set by the Commissioner, are analogous with those of Scottish Parliamentary staff and, in line with the Scottish Parliamentary Commissions and Commissioners etc. Act 2010, are approved by the SPCB.